Configurationz/k8-s_Installations/node-installations.md

 exit
 ```

-4. Relogin & join the cluster using the following command as a root user
+4. Relogin & join the cluster using the following command as a root user on Master/Control Plane
 ```bash
 sudo -i
 kubeadm join 172.31.25.16:6443 --token sz14lp.jwkx2vy49w54fk79 \